TransManche Link

 TransManche Link (Cross Channel Link) or TML was a British-French construction consortium responsible for building the Channel Tunnel under the English Channel between Cheriton in England, and Coquelles in France.
+At the time, it was the largest privately funded construction project in the world.

 History

-In April 1985 the British and French governments invited proposals for the construction of a link between the two countries to be privately funded.
-In January 1986 the two governments selected the Channel Tunnel Group/France Manche proposal for the construction of two undersea tunnels.
-At Canterbury Cathedral on 12 February 1986 the governments signed a treaty approving construction of the Channel Tunnel.
-In March the concession for the operation of the tunnel was given to Channel Tunnel Group (CTG) and France Manche (FM).
+In April 1985, the British and French governments invited proposals for the construction of a link between the two countries to be privately funded.
+In July 1985, the British contractors formed Translink Contractors while the French consortium formed Transmanche Construction.
+On 18 October 1985, these two groups were merged to create the bi-national project organisation TransManche Link (TML).
+In January 1986, the two governments selected the proposal submitted by Channel Tunnel Group/France Manche for the construction of two undersea tunnels.
+On 12 February 1986, the Concession Agreement of 1986 between the governments of France and the United Kingdom with the goal of financing, building and operation of the Channel Tunnel.
+Shortly thereafter, Channel Tunnel Group awarded a contract for the tunnel's construction to TML.